 In Service Support infrastructure and Maritime Helicopter Training Centre developed by Sikorsky with support from L-3 Communications MAS are in place at Shearwater and Patricia Bay.

-The Canadian government approved initial operational capability of the CH-148 Cyclone helicopter in June 2018.
-After supporting Canada for nearly 60 years in numerous search, rescue and military missions, the SH-3 Sea King helicopter will retire in late 2018.
+The Canadian government approved initial operational capability of the CH148 Cyclone helicopter in June 2018.
+After supporting Canada for 55 years in anti-submarine warfare and maritime search and rescue missions, the CH-124 Sea King helicopter will retire in late 2018.
 As the Sea King's successor, Cyclone will build on this storied history and usher in a new era of maritime helicopter operations.
 Learn more about the Sea King's legacy at http://skr18.ca/.

 The Cyclone is pictured performing a hover-in-flight refueling test during sea trials aboard HMCS Montréal.